Richardaeld/cola-vending-machine/README.md

 ### React
 #### Home
 + A generic and colorful linear gradient was used as a background.
++ A vending container that holds:
+    + This container would have a beverage themed hero image. **Scalability** (Not implemented)
+    + The ColaCo logo at the top of the container
+    + All the cola templates offered (with pagination as the product list grows) at the middle of the container.
+    + A additional container that is modeled as a cola distributer. **Scalability** (Not implemented)
+    + Over all the vending container should look like a modern vending machine. **Scalability** (Not fully implemented)
 + Each cola product gets its own template which includes:
     + The Cola's name, which is displayed on a blank can png.
 This effect gives the appearance of colas being displayed in a vending machine.
     + Each cola displays its price and if it is in stock or not.